tommmcloud/kubernetes/README.md

 # kubernetes# k8s-multi-tenant-hosting

 A Kubernetes platform that hosts multiple isolated application tenants on one cluster.
-Each tenant gets its own namespace, resource limits, secrets, and routin; separated from other tenant(s) on the same infrastructure.
+Each tenant gets its own namespace, resource limits, secrets, and routing; separated from other tenant(s) on the same infrastructure.

 This mirrors how real hosting platforms work at scale - one cluster running multiple environments, each unaware and without access to the others.